-SG Issue Met?
-(Y/N) Justification/RationaleMeasures for Marine Natura 2000 sites".The CFP has been used as the basis for protecting marine habitats outside N2000 sites, and thus forms part of the strategy for managing the impacts of fison marine habitats where this is necessary.
-Article 2 of the CFP provides that itapply a precautionary approach in taking measures to minimise the impact of fisactivities on marine ecosystems.
-As an example, EC Regulation 602/2004 proltrawling in certain areas to the north west of Scotland in order to protect Lopreefs.
-There is no similar Regulation in force for the UoC area.Together, the Natura 2000 network and the CFP represent a strategy for manathe impacts of this fishery on habitat types.
-The CFP has been used as the basis for protecting marine habitats outside N 2000 sites, and thus forms part of the strategy for managing the impacts of fis on marine habitats where this is necessary.
-Article 2 of the CFP provides that it apply a precautionary approach in taking measures to minimise the impact of fis activities on marine ecosystems.
-As an example, EC Regulation 602/2004 prol trawling in certain areas to the north west of Scotland in order to protect Lop reefs.
+PI PI 2.4.2There is a strategy in place that is designed to ensure the fishery does not pose a serious or irreversible harm to habitat types risk of SG Issue Met?
+(Y/N) Justification/Rationale Measures for Marine Natura 2000 sites".
+The CFP has been used as the basis for protecting marine habitats outside 2000 sites, and thus forms part of the strategy for managing the impacts of on marine habitats where this is necessary.
+Article 2 of the CFP provides tha apply a precautionary approach in taking measures to minimise the impact o activities on marine ecosystems.
+As an example, EC Regulation 602/2004 p trawling in certain areas to the north west of Scotland in order to protect herefs.
 There is no similar Regulation in force for the UoC area.
-Together, the Natura 2000 network and the CFP represent a strategy for managing the impact of the travel of the north west of the travel of travel of the travel of travel of travel of travel of the travel of trave b N Testing supports high confidence that the strategy will work, based on inform directly about the fishery and/or habitats involved.
-There is no evidence that the effectiveness of the management strategy has been tested for this fishery.
-The assessment team has proposed a recommendation that would provide evidence to confirm that site-specific information is being gathered to record the location, timing and nature of fishing activity (if any) in the Bratten Natura 2000 site.
-This information would test whether the management strategy is working, and also whether it is being implemented successfully (see item (c) below). С N There is clear evidence that the strategy is being implemented successfully.There is presently insufficient fishery or site specific information available to meet the requirements of this scoring guidepost.The assessment team has proposed a recommendation that would improve the scoring against this guidepost (see item (b) above). d Y There is some evidence that the strategy is achieving its objective.
-There is evidence from assessments carried out by the European Environ Agency that the Natura 2000 sites within the UoC area are in good condition. provides some evidence that the EC strategy for marine habitat protection achieving its objectives.
-R Referenc es Section 5.3.4.
-OVER RALL PH ERFORM IANCE INDICATOR SCORE:
+Together, the Natura 2000 network and the CFP represent a strategy for mathematical types.
+Natura fishing at it is to fishing prohibits Lophelia aanaging b N Testing supports high confidence that the strategy will work, based on infor directly about the fishery and/or habitats involved. rmation There is no evidence that the effectiveness of the management strategy h tested for this fishery. as been The assessment team has proposed a recommendation that would provide e to confirm that site-specific information is being gathered to record the l timing and nature of fishing activity (if any) in the Bratten Natura 2000 sin information would test whether the management strategy is working, a whether it is being implemented successfully (see item (c) below). evidence location, te.
+This and also с Ν There is clear evidence that the strategy is being implemented successfully.
+There is presently insufficient fishery or site specific information available the requirements of this scoring guidepost.
+The assessment team has proposed a recommendation that would impr scoring against this guidepost (see item (b) above). to meet d Y There is some evidence that the strategy is achieving its objective.
+There is evidence from assessments carried out by the European Envi Agency that the Natura 2000 sites within the UoC area are in good condition provides some evidence that the EC strategy for marine habitat prote achieving its objectives. ronment on.
+This ction is Reference es Section 5.3.4.
+OVE RALL PE RFORM IANCE INDICATOR SCORE: 90 CONDITION NUMBER (if relevant):

-Document: MSC Full Assessment Reporting Template V1.2 page 101 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 4 FCM15 v2 rev 03
+Document: MSC Full Assessment Reporting Template V1.2 page 101 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 5 FCM15 v2 rev 03